meshcloud/minio_azure_container_app/README.md

 # MinIO Azure Container App

-This repo deploys a MinIO Container to an **Azure Container Group** with Azure Application Gateway for SSL termination, IP restrictions, and Coraza WAF for comprehensive security protection.
+This repo deploys a MinIO Container to an **Azure Container Group** with Azure Application Gateway for SSL termination, IP restrictions, Coraza WAF for comprehensive security protection, and Keycloak for SSO authentication.

 ---